 The core of our research is surface science or interface science based mainly on electrochemistry and catalytic chemistry.
 The subject of this field is the phenomena that occur from interactions between solid substance and molecules such as reactions, permeation and absorption.
-These research works lead to storage and emission of chemical energy, which accompanies reversible transformations of materials, thereby making it indispensable basic technology for the technical deployment of compact and mobile energy source and energy network.
+These research works lead to storage and emission of materials, thereby making it indispensable basic technology for the technical deployment of compact and mobile energy source and energy network.
 Most of them are interdisciplinary research projects collaborating with industry.